 ~ Homemade Condensed “Cream of” Soup from Gluten-Free Homemaker via the Wayback Machine ~ gluten free, egg free, vegetarian, with dairy-free, grain-free, paleo, vegan options

-And gfe reader/friend Dena to the rescue again as she tells me that this Cream Soup Mix recipe is her go-to choice.
+And gfe reader/friend Dena tells me that this Cream Soup Mix recipe is her go-to choice.
 “I keep this on hand at all times.
 I love being able to whip up any flavor cream soup-ish thing in a heartbeat.”
 (Always ensure ingredients such as chicken bouillon granules are gluten free.)

 Other Gluten-Free Green Bean Recipes Worthy of Your Holiday Table